 8. Go out of season.
 For example, the British summer is the peak time for weddings, but it’s the low season in the Caribbean, so you can pick up some cheap honeymoon packages.

 9. Stay in the UK to save on travel costs and go self-catering.
 If you book far enough in advance (up to a year), you can find some beautiful, low-cost options.
-I recommend you look at Rural Retreats for cottages in the Cotswolds and Sheepskin in Wales.
+I recommend you look at Rural Retreats for cottages in England (see their special offers) and Sheepskin in Wales.